SPATAN18/stickyNotes/README.md

 ## Getting Started

-In the project directory, you can run:

 ### Clone the repo

+change directory to the project folder for subsequent steps.

 ### Run `npm install`